-Basic guidelines to setting-up an office in Korea include:
+A basic checklist for setting-up an office in Korea includes:

 Franchisors interested in this market should take into consideration the following:

 Korean franchisees are reluctant to pay high franchising fees and royalties often required by U.S. companies.
-Minimum facility size and number of store openings required by some U.S. franchisors are also a challenge for the Korean franchisees.
+Minimum facility size and number of store openings required by some U.S. franchisors are also a challenge for the Korean franchisee.
 The expensive nature of the commercial real estate sector in Korea can potentially affect the feasibility of a project which may otherwise offer great promise in other markets.
-Korean franchisees prefer to do business with U.S. franchisors that offer established brand names to Korean consumers, as well as offering American-style, systematic operations and management skills.
+Korean franchisees prefer to do business with U.S. franchisors with established brand names that are already popular among Koreans.

 Generally, there are four types of franchise investors in Korea:

-Potential franchisors should also be aware of issues relating to the Korean Commission for Corporate Partnership (KCCP).
+Potential franchisors should also be aware of issues relating to the Korea Commission for Corporate Partnership (KCCP).
 One of KCCP’s important roles is the designation of the industries reserved for small and medium enterprises (SMEs).
-Once designated, store expansions can be limited to certain geographic areas or nationwide expansion can be limited to certain of number of stores.
-In 2013, the KCCP designated several business sectors, including bakeries and restaurants, and some manufacturing industries as reserved for SMEs.
-The restrictions applicable to the relevant industries are valid for 3 years and can be renewed for an additional 3 years.
+Once designated, big companies’ store expansions can be limited to certain geographic areas or nationwide expansion can be limited to certain of number of stores.
+In 2016, the KCCP designated several service providers, which included bakeries and restaurants (Korean, Japanese, Chinese, Western and Foreign food, snack, and lunch box restaurant chains) and some manufacturing industries as reserved for SMEs.
+The restrictions applicable to the designated companies, within the relevant industries, will be valid for 3 years.

 Door-to-door sales and multi-level marketing are other important direct sales channels.
-According to the Korea Direct Selling Association (KDSA: http://www.kdsa.or.kr), door-to-door sales and multi-level marketing sales reached approximately USD 12 billion in 2013 up from USD 11 billion in 2012.
-The most common products sold through direct selling are: wellness products (38 percent), cosmetics & personal care products (24 percent), and household goods and durable products (13 percent).
+According to the Korea Direct Selling Association (KDSA: http://www.kdsa.or.kr), door-to-door sales and multi-level marketing sales reached approximately USD 13 billion in 2015, up from USD 11.6 billion in 2014.
+The most common products sold through direct selling are: wellness products (40.7 percent), cosmetics & personal care products (35.7 percent), and household goods & durable products (9 percent).

-Door-to-door sales remained at USD 8 billion from 2011 to 2013.
-According to the Korea Direct Selling Association (KDSA: http://www.kdsa.or.kr), the number of companies registered as door-to-door sales company decreased to 22,537 in 2013 from 26,711 in 2012 due to ‘market restructuring’ and the growth of eCommerce.
-This stagnant growth trend would remain in the future and could be a by-product of the growth in eCommerce.
+Door-to-door sales remained stable at around USD 8.2 billion from 2013 to 2015 (most recent data available).
+According to the Korea Direct Selling Association (KDSA: http://www.kdsa.or.kr), the number of companies registered as door-to-door sales company decreased to 25,161 in 2015, from 25,773 in 2014, due to ‘market restructuring’ and the growth of e-commerce.
+This stagnation or even decreasing trend could remain in the future as a by-product of the growth in e-commerce.

 Multi-Level Marketing (MLM)

-Korea’s multi-level marketing sales for 2013 approached USD 3.9 billion, which is a 27% increase from 2012 (USD 3.1 billion).
-The number of registered multi-level marketing companies in Korea has increased to more than 100.
-It is reported that these 100-plus multi-level marketing companies employ some 4 million sellers/distributors.
+Korea’s multi-level marketing sales for 2015 approached USD 4.7 billion, which is a 14.6 percent increase from 2014 (USD 4.1 billion).
+The number of registered multi-level marketing companies in Korea has increased to 137.
+It is reported that these companies employ some 8 million sellers/distributors.

-The Korean government reduced restrictions on MLM companies by passing legislation eliminating most existing market barriers against MLM products, such as the obligation to disclose retail prices on MLM product labels.
-Oversight of the MLM industry is the responsibility of the Korean Fair Trade Commission (KFTC).
+The Korean government reduced the restrictions on MLM companies by passing legislation eliminating most existing market barriers against MLM products, such as the obligation to disclose retail prices on MLM product labels.
+Oversight of the MLM industry is the responsibility of the Korea Fair Trade Commission (KFTC).

-MLM activity for U.S. products is concentrated in the cosmetics, cleaning products, health and wellness products, and kitchenware industries -- and has been expanding.
-MLM companies should promote their products and services appropriately and efficiently by carefully analyzing Korean market trends and sophisticated and mature Korean consumer.
+MLM activity for U.S. products is concentrated in the cosmetics, cleaning products, health and wellness, and kitchenware industries -- and has been expanding.
+MLM companies should promote their products and services appropriately and efficiently by carefully analyzing Korean market trends and sophisticated and mature Korean consumers.
 Accurate knowledge of the Korean retail and consumer market can prevent unnecessary conflicts with government agencies, consumer ‘watchdog’ groups, or industry groups.
-There are numerous consumer, business and industry associations, governmental groups and think-tanks which regularly collect valuable information on consumers and consumer-trends.
+There are numerous consumer, business & industry associations, governmental groups, and think-tanks which regularly collect valuable information on consumers and consumer trends.

 Foreign direct investment (FDI) is encouraged and promoted by the Korean government.
-With the ratification and implementation of the KORUS FTA, greater cooperation and encouragement of FDI is expected.
-Korea will offer strong incentives to potential foreign investors in a bid to attract more foreign direct investment into Korea.
-President Park has assured the government’s strong will to improve the foreign business environment and attract more FDI.
+With the ratification and implementation of the KORUS FTA in 2012, greater cooperation and encouragement of FDI is expected.
+Korea offers strong incentives to potential foreign investors in a bid to attract more foreign direct investment into Korea.
+President Park has spoken frequently about the government’s strong will to improve the business environment for foreign investors and attract more FDI.